SED-ML/KiSAO/trunk/libkisao/README.txt

 2) HermiT, http://www.hermit-reasoner.com
    released under the GNU Lesser General Public License, see HermiT.LICENSE in Licenses/ folder of libKiSAO.jar

-The libKiSAO.zip archive is organised as follows:
+The libKiSAO.zip archive is organized as follows:

 - libKiSAO.jar is a stand-alone version of libKiSAO that can be used from within other Java programs.
 It contains all required libraries.